TylerMclaughlin/computational_harmony_v2/readme.md

 All results were obtained using python code in this repository.
 Scale network figures were generated with networkx and calculations were done with numpy and pandas.

+**TLDR**:  I defined a formula for calculating the brightness score for any 7 note mode, where locrian has a brightness score of -3, dorian 0, and lydian +3.
+Dorian, mixolydian b6, harmonic minor mode, and mixolydian b2 are neutral harmonic centers on the brightness/darkness spectrum for major, melodic minor, harmonic minor, and harmonic major, respectively.
+By starting at the neutral centers and progressively enumerating jazz modes, for melodic minor, harmonic minor, and harmonic major, "rootless" modes are encountered before all 7 traditional modes are encountered.
+Network analysis finds 18 "rules" for modulation, allowing composers to transition from one scale or mode to another while sharpening or flattening a single note by one half step ("maximally smooth voice leading").
+Major scales are the most harmonically versatile of the four scale types, with more options for maximally smooth voice leading.

 ## History

 This repo started when I tried [answering my own question](https://music.stackexchange.com/questions/67293/ranking-dominant-chord-alterations-by-dissonance) about ranking dominant 7th extensions by dissonance.
 I learned the notion of dissonance is hard to define and complicated, but I also started to appreciate brightness and darkness as a second axis or property that may be used for thinking about harmonies and scales.